yiochou/Resume/README.md

 - Developed new features of podcast hosting service and podcast player.
 Refactored the legacy code base.
 - Built alerting system on GCP, and integrated with Slack to notify developers actively if incident occrrs.
 - Scheduled ETL cron jobs to process data stored in BigQuery, and aggregated for the purpose of analytics and podcast ranking.
-- Migrated database from Firestore (NoSQL) to PostgresSQL without downtime, meanwhile, cleaned up dirty documents to consistent records.
+- Migrated database from Firestore (NoSQL) to PostgresSQL without downtime, and cleaned up dirty documents to consistent records.
 - Supported frontend team (using React, Redux, and configure Prerender), app team (using Flutter)。

 ### <span> LJIT.io, Frontend/Backend Engineer </span> 2018/5 - 2020/2